Friday, October 31, 2008

 For example, a spreader might take the risk of the difference in

-price between August Soymeal and December Soymeal
+price between August Soymeal and December Soymeal (see picture below),

 or the difference in price between December Kansas City wheat and December